California Sevillano Olives

 While all olive varieties can be harvested at different stages of ripeness (from green to black), optimally the California Sevillanos are picked green.
 Usually the olive harvest takes place during the month of October.

 Once they are ready for harvest, each Sevillano is handpicked.
-Unlike olives harvested for olive oil, all table olives are handpicked, because they will bruise easily and that defect will be seen in the final cured fruit.
+Unlike olives harvested for olive oil, all table olives are handpicked, because they will bruise easily and that defect will be seen in the final cured fruit.a

 The Sevillano olive is cured using a natural brine fermentation that is predominately water and salt.
 This cure began with Italian immigrants with a process known as the Sicilian cure.